haxetink/tink_unittest/README.md

 ## Usage

-Tag instance methods with metadata and pass them to `TestRunner.run()`
+Tag instance methods with metadata and pass test instances to `TestRunner.run()`

 Supported metadata: